johnmiko/job_autoapply/README.md

 When you answer the questions, save the file.
 The code will then take the answered questions out of the file and save them into `questions.txt`

+You can modify questions.txt and unanswered_questions.txt while the code is paused.
+May be able to do it while code is running, it reloads the file after each job

+You will need to supervise the code for a couple minute at least to make sure it is doing what you think it is.
+Make sure it's recording questions, and putting in the answers you want

 ### Text files

 Record some statistics into the text file you have